NicoMrs/Python-Best-Practices/03 - Modules and Packages/README.md

 ### a.
 Organize package namespace
 The package namespace can be managed through the `__init__.py`.
-When an import statement is made, python execute automatically every `__init__.py` of every package.
+When an import statement is made, python automatically executes every `__init__.py` of every package.
 So it is a good place to define import rules.

 ### relative import
 It is more robust to use relative imports through the package when refactoring is needed.
-Indeed, fully qualified path need to be rename when a module or package name is changed.
+Indeed, fully qualified paths need to be rename when a module or package name is changed.

 ```py